Charlie Tasker

-Charlie Kian Tasker (born 24 February 2006) is an English professional footballer who plays as a defender for the academy of club Brighton & Hove Albion.
+Charlie Kian Tasker (born 24 February 2006) is an English professional footballer who plays as a defender for Rochdale, on loan from the academy of club Brighton & Hove Albion.

 Club career

+Brighton & Hove Albion

 A youth product of the Brighton & Hove Albion academy since the age of 6, Tasker signed a youth contract with the club on 7 July 2024.
 He was promoted to their U21s in the 2024–25 season, and started training with their senior team in the second half of the season.
 On 4 June 2025, he signed a professional contract with the club.
 He made his senior and professional debut with Brighton & Hove Albion as a substitute in a 6–0 EFL Cup win over Oxford United on 27 August 2025.

+Loan to Rochdale

+On 1 September 2026, Tasker was loaned to EFL League Two side Rochdale until the end of the season.
+On 5 September 2026, Tasker scored on his debut in the 1–4 defeat to Gillingham.